quotient-im/gtad/README.md

 GTAD uses a configuration file written in YAML to customise type mapping and files generation.
 The configuration consists of 2 main parts: `analyzer` (Analyzer configuration) and `mustache` (Printer configuration).
-As mentioned above, libQMatrixClient has the (working in production) example of a configuration file.
+As mentioned above, libQuotient has the (working in production) example of a configuration file.

 #### Analyzer configuration